Didisimmons/Ayo-Recipes/README.md

 ## **PROJECT GOAL**
 Ayo Recipe's primary goal is to provide a visually appealing and highly intuitive recipe sharing site for users of all ages.
 The user should be able to see all recipes and recipes in each category, as well as perform basic CRUD (Create, Read, Update, and Delete) functions on the site.

 The user would be able to interact with the site in order to create, edit, delete, and add recipes to their profile, with some restrictions in place only for the admin user.
-The admin user has the ability to create, edit, and delete recipe categories, as well as perform basic user functions
+The admin user has the ability to create, edit, and delete recipe categories, as well as perform basic user functions.

 #### **Business Goals**
 As the site owner I want to :